zagui440s/personalCP/6-SQL/1-schemadesign/README.md

   - [Assignment - Game Store I](.)Using what we've covered about creating schema designs use drawSQL to create a table for Employees, Posters, and Action Figures from the provided csv data.
 - [Lesson - Creating Tables using SQL](./2-creating-tables.md)
   - [Assignment - Game Store II](.)Using what we've covered about creating Tables with SQL, write the SQL queries that will create a Table for Employees, Posters, and Action Figures and load the provided CSV data onto your tables.
-  - [Assignment - Schema design for 64 Slices](.)
-Using what we've covered about schema design use DrawSQL to create a SQL schema for 64 flavors from the CSV files.
-  - [Assignment - Schema design for 32 Flavors](.)
-Using what we've covered about schema design use DrawSQL to create a SQL schema for 32 flavors from the problem description.

 ## TLO's(Terminal Learning Objectives)